Structural Engineering · PE/SE Licensed

 cmaa.org →

-The Precast/Prestressed Concrete Institute publishes the PCI Design Handbook — the standard for precast concrete structural systems including double-tees, hollow-core planks, and precast walls used in commercial construction.
+The Precast/Prestressed Concrete Institute publishes the PCI Design Handbook — the standard for precast structural systems including double-tees, hollow-core planks, and precast wall panels used in self-storage, parking, and commercial construction.

 pci.org →